 Historically, we do not always embrace liberating concepts.
 Not all slaves welcomed the Union troops.
 However, few wanted to return to their captive “good old days” once they tasted freedom.
 Our challenge remains to raise people’s awareness to understand the critical importance of having our own national news media.
 We need to show in real time and actual incidents how not having our own national news media able to get the truth out to combat obvious misinformation when it occurs has long and short-term adverse far-reaching impact.

 In “The Big Cover Up” video we see a perfect example of the immediate short-term impact of Sgt.
 Crowley being able to get away with his lies proven by the 911 tapes.
 But because the news media chose to ignore the proof of the officer’s and his superiors’ lies and the absence of our own news media apparatus to counter with the truth it resulted in the President being seen as the villain and Sgt Crowley seen as the aggrieved maligned hero.
 Fast forward to the Sgt. sitting there having a beer with the President, Vice President and Professor Gates knowing full well he had lied and filed a false police report, which thanks to the accommodating support of the news media he was “free as a bird.”

-The final insult and yet another reminder of the importance of this mission was seeing Joe Scarborough and Angela Mitchell referencing this travesty as a case of Obama having mistakenly spoken in the Sgt.
+The final insult and yet another reminder of the importance of this mission was seeing Joe Scarborough and Angela Mitchell referencing this travesty as a case of Obama having mistakenly “spoken out”in the Sgt.
 Crowley case and he should be careful about making that same mistake again.

-The idea is to devise a fundraising concept that for supporters of the ultimate goal has a fee so small that gives no one pause because the individual outlay is an amount at each level so disproportional to what’s at stake and at the $20 level is of no real consequence making it practically a no-risk offer and one even my dentist and chemical guy could get behind and tell a friend.
+The idea is to devise a fundraising concept that for supporters of the ultimate goal has a fee so small that gives no one pause because the individual outlay is an amount at each level so disproportional to what’s at stake and of no real consequence making it practically a no-risk offer and one even my dentist and chemical guy could get behind and tell a friend.
 Let’s make it happen.